cado-security/product-help/docs/cado/discovery-import/aws/large-aws-imports.md

 aws s3 cp /dev/[disk] s3://bucket/image.dd.gz --expected-size [size in bytes]
 ```

-## How Cado Acquires EC2 Instances
+## How / Forensic Acquisition and Investigation Acquires EC2 Instances

-When acquiring an EC2 instance, the Cado platform follows these steps:
+When acquiring an EC2 instance, the / Forensic Acquisition and Investigation platform follows these steps:

 1. **Create a snapshot** of the volume attached to the instance.
 2. **Create a volume** from the snapshot.